Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

 For those, like us, traveling by car, the hotel is located a few minutes south of the A4 Colnbrook bypass, which is the main road from the west into London.
 It is 6 minutes (1.6 miles) from junction 5 of the M4 and 6 minutes (3.4 miles) from junction 14 of the M25, London's infamous orbital motorway.

 The staff were friendly and helpful throughout our stay.
 We were able to check in very early and the unexpected complimentary breakfast was a bonus.
 Our room was comfortable, clean, and well-soundproofed from the planes.
 As we went to breakfast we met a very friendly cleaner, who chatted away and offered us anything we wanted from her trolley.
 She gave us a handful of tea bags and milk cartons and told us to just ask later if we needed any more.

 Since the 'Independent' newspaper went online-only we have become accustomed to not getting a free newspaper on Sundays in Holiday Inns as the 'i' newspaper is only available Monday–Saturday.
 We were pleasantly surprised to find complimentary copies of the Sunday Times available for guests at breakfast.

 When we mentioned the slow-draining bath to the staff at check out, they were quick to waive the charge for parking.

-Whether you are looking for an airport hotel or a base to explore London and Windsor, I would recommend Holiday Inn London Heathrow Terminal 5.
-Taking into account the facilities and, above all the service we received the hotel deserves a very good rating.
+Whether you are looking for an airport hotel or a base to explore London and Windsor, I recommend Holiday Inn London Heathrow Terminal 5.
+Taking into account the facilities and, above all the service we received, the hotel deserves a very good rating.
 For this reason, I have given it 4 stars.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.